hazzardweb/filepicker-docs/yii2.md

 To integrate __Filepicker__ with [Yii 2](http://www.yiiframework.com/) follow these steps:

-Copy the `assets` folder to your Yii `web` directory and the `uploader` folder into your the root directory.
+Copy the `assets` folder to your Yii `web` directory and the `uploader` folder into the root directory.

 Edit your `composer.json` file and add the following line to the `psr-4` autoload: